We are planning for an in person event for 2022. This is subject to state health guidelines.

 Trophies, Comment sheets, and Programs

-For 2021, all comment sheets will be digital.
+All comment sheets will be digital.
 You can download the fillable PDF here.
 Instructions are available for Adobe, PC, and Mac.
 Please save each file and then open it yourself to ensure your comments have been saved before emailing them back.

 One of the primary purposes for the existence of the Suzuki Association of Minnesota is a graduation process for students.
 The development of accuracy in rhythm, pitch, articulation, and musicality are goals of every fine music teacher.
 With nurture, review and maturation of playing skills, students develop technique and musicianship in pieces they know.
 This program involves careful preparation and joint cooperation on the part of students, parents, and teachers.